 Co-PIs: Juliet Bromer, Erikson Institute; Toni Porter, Early Care & Education Consulting

 Erikson Research Team: Marina Ragonese-Barnes, Jennifer Baquedano, Lina Rinko

 State partners: Susan Savage and Olivia Pillado, Child Care Resource Center (Los Angeles County, CA)

 For more information, please contact: Juliet Bromer, [email protected]

-Erikson Institute received a grant from the Foundation for Child Development to examine the reasons behind the decreasing numbers of licensed family child care (FCC) in the U.S and the factors that contribute to FCC engagement and retention in the early childhood workforce.
-The exploratory study seeks to understand why FCC providers enter the field, what keeps them engaged, and the reasons for departure from the profession.
-Study findings will inform efforts to increase the numbers of high-quality FCC settings and integrate these professionals into the broader early care and education workforce and systems at all levels.
+Erikson Institute received a grant from the Foundation for Child Development to examine the reasons behind the decreasing numbers of licensed family child care programs (FCC) in the U.S and the factors that contribute to FCC engagement and retention in the early childhood workforce.
+The exploratory study seeks to understand why FCC educators enter the field, what keeps them engaged, and the reasons for departure from the profession.
+Study findings inform efforts to increase the numbers of high-quality FCC settings and integrate these professionals into the broader early care and education workforce and systems at all levels.

 THE SHIFTING SUPPLY OF REGULATED FAMILY CHILD CARE IN THE U.S.: A LITERATURE REVIEW AND CONCEPTUAL MODEL

 The literature review, which is based on a review of 71 articles, advances the knowledge base about the inter-related factors that may contribute to the decreasing numbers of regulated family child care providers.
 It also presents a conceptual model to help guide future research.
 The conceptual model informed the Multi-State Study of Family Child Care Decline and Supply, which reports findings from 25 focus groups and 30 interviews with current and former providers about their experiences.